mdn/content/files/en-us/web/css/css_anchor_positioning/using/index.md

 In the above example, we did not explicitly size the positioned element in either dimension.
 We deliberately omitted sizing to allow you to observe the behavior this causes.

 When a positioned element is placed into `inset-area` grid cells without explicit sizing, it aligns with the grid area specified and behaves as if {{cssxref("width")}} were set to {{cssxref("max-content")}}.
 It is sized according to its [containing block](/en-US/docs/Web/CSS/Containing_block) size, which is the width of its content.
 This size was imposed by setting `position: fixed`.
-Auto-sized absolutely and fixed-positioned elements are automatically sized, stretching as wide as needed to fit the text content, while constrained by the edge of the viewport, but not growing to match the size of the anchor if `max-content` leads to a positioned element that is narrower or shorter than its anchor.
+Auto-sized absolutely and fixed-positioned elements are automatically sized, stretching as wide as needed to fit the text content, while constrained by the edge of the viewport.
+They won't however grow to match the size of the anchor if `max-content` leads to a positioned element that is narrower or shorter than its anchor.
 In this case, when placed on the left side of the grid with any `left` or `inline-start` value, the text wraps.

 If the positioned element is centered vertically, such as with `inset-area: bottom center`, it will align with the grid cell specified and the width will be the same as the anchor element.
 In this case, its minimum height is the anchor element's containing block size.
 It will not overflow, as the `min-width` is {{cssxref("min-content")}}, meaning it will be at least as wide as its longest word.